bknickelbine/fedorakickstart/README.md

 - Place the bootgrub2_grub.cfg, efiboot_grub.cfg, and ks2.cfg in a directory called /script on the Ventoy flash drive.
 Place the ventoy.json file in the /ventoy directory.
 ### This configuration is meant to facilitate easier OS deployment before device turn in needing any bootable OS.
 It is not meant to be used as-is for normal deployment scenarios.
+Almost all non-critical packages have been removed from the installation, and it uses a mirror that provides fast downloads for our environment.
 However, the kickstart configuration file could be modified to suit your specific needs.